 Nothing short of the cleansing blood of Christ, will keep one from the wrath of God, with the soul irrecoverable, in a literal burning Hell, never to be retrieved.
 Today is the day of salvation!
-Life after death can be of a victorious nature (through Jesus as one's Lord and Savior), rather than one of doom (a Devil's Hell); if the right decision is made!
+Life after death can be of a victorious nature (through Jesus as one's Lord and Savior), rather than one of doom (a Devil's Hell); depending on the decision is made in this life!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.